amini-m/amini-m/README.md

 - 👋 Hi, I’m Mory!
-- 👀 I’m interested in Biomechanics, Python programming, and machine learning.
+- 👀 I’m interested in AI, ML, GTP, Biomechanics, and Python programming.
 - 🌱 I’m currently learning how to efficiently use dataframes.

 <!---